JACKSONVILLE, Fla. - A 21-year-old Jacksonville man is making marked improvements as he recovers after a hit-and-run crash a couple of weeks ago.

-His dad said he remains on some life support, and it will be a long road to recovery, but the family is hopeful.
+His dad said Friday that he remained on some life support, and it will be a long road to recovery, but the family is hopeful.

 “It was my birthday two days ago, and I told him two days ago that I wanted some good news for my birthday.
 That’s all I wanted -- for him to be OK.
 So he gave that to me,” John Brasfield said.

 Brasfield's stepmother sent a new photo Wednesday with an update on his remarkable progress: